-With online motor retail developing rapidly, James Tew looks at the latest trends including the emergence of blended solutions that enable customers to mix different elements of the sales process both online and in the showroom.
+With online motor retail developing rapidly, James Tew looked at the latest trends including the emergence of blended solutions that enable customers to mix different elements of the sales process both online and in the showroom.

 How to make your digital journey and website more relevant and personalised to your customers in 2020